WHY Mindfulness and Creativity Bring Insights to Inspire More Joy to Life.

 Psychology or spirituality?

-Do you need clarification to decipher if I’m talking about using meditation to tap into the subconscious mind OR if this is about a higher power answering your questions through prayer and insight?
+Do you need clarification to determine whether I’m talking about using meditation to tap into the subconscious mind or about a higher power answering your questions through prayer and insight?
+I don’t know, and it doesn’t matter—run with what you believe.
+I think it’s a combination of the two.

 For example;